Skip to main content

 Technical Analysis

-CVE-2025-7623 is a stack-based buffer overflow vulnerability identified in the SMASH-CLP shell component of the SMCI SYS-111C-NR Baseboard Management Controller (BMC) firmware, specifically affecting version 01.04.11.
-The vulnerability arises from improper bounds checking on a 260-byte stack buffer when processing SMASH commands via SSH.
-An attacker with authenticated SSH access to the BMC can send a specially crafted SMASH command that overflows this buffer, overwriting the return address and CPU registers on the stack.
-This memory corruption enables arbitrary code execution within the BMC's firmware operating system context.
-The BMC is a critical management interface that operates independently of the host OS, providing out-of-band management capabilities such as power control, hardware monitoring, and firmware updates.
-Exploiting this vulnerability could allow attackers to gain persistent control over the BMC, potentially bypassing host OS security controls and facilitating lateral movement within the network.
-The CVSS v3.1 base score is 5.4 (medium), reflecting network attack vector, low attack complexity, required privileges (authenticated SSH access), no user interaction, unchanged scope, no confidentiality impact, but partial integrity and availability impacts.
-No public exploits or patches are currently available, but the vulnerability was reserved in July 2025 and published in November 2025.
-The vulnerability is classified under CWE-121 (stack-based buffer overflow), a common and dangerous memory corruption flaw that can lead to code execution.
-Given the critical role of BMCs in server management, this vulnerability poses a significant risk to data center and enterprise environments using the affected SMCI hardware.
+CVE-2025-7623 is a stack-based buffer overflow vulnerability identified in the SMASH-CLP shell component of the SMCI MBD-X13SEDW-F Baseboard Management Controller (BMC) firmware, specifically version 01.04.11.
+The vulnerability arises from improper bounds checking when processing SMASH commands over an SSH session.
+An attacker who has authenticated SSH access to the BMC can send a specially crafted SMASH command that overflows a stack buffer, overwriting the return address and CPU registers.
+This enables arbitrary code execution within the BMC firmware's operating system context.
+The BMC is a critical management component that operates independently of the host OS, controlling hardware-level functions such as power cycling, firmware updates, and hardware monitoring.
+Exploiting this vulnerability could allow an attacker to gain persistent control over the BMC, bypassing host OS security controls.
+The CVSS v3.1 score of 5.4 reflects that the attack vector is network-based (AV:N), requires low attack complexity (AC:L), but does require privileges (PR:L) and no user interaction (UI:N).
+The impact affects integrity and availability but not confidentiality directly.
+No public exploits or patches are currently available, increasing the urgency for defensive measures.
+The vulnerability is tracked under CWE-121, indicating a classic stack-based buffer overflow issue.

 Potential Impact